rodrigojmr/pixiv-to-twitter-sauce/README.md

 - If several tweets are found, show a preview of all tweets so you can choose which one you wanna open.
 - This was created in a day so there's some possible housekeeping and testing to be done.

-This extension was bootstraped from [Chrome Extension Boilerplate with React + Vite + TypeScript](https://github.com/Jonghakseo/chrome-extension-boilerplate-react-vite)

 ## Dev Installation <a name="devinstallation"></a>

 ### Procedures <a name="procedures"></a>